Parliament debates use of live facial recognition by police

 19/11/2024 | UK Government

-The speech came ahead of a parliamentary debate on live facial recognition (LFR) technology on Wednesday, during which Policing Minister Dame Diana Johnson acknowledged the current lack of a comprehensive legal framework governing its use.
+The speech followed a parliamentary debate on live facial recognition (LFR) technology on Wednesday, 13 November, during which Policing Minister Dame Diana Johnson acknowledged the current lack of a comprehensive legal framework governing its use.

 The use of LFR has drawn criticism, with MPs raising concerns over the technology's impact on marginalised communities, particularly regarding potential misidentification and the absence of a legal framework to ensure transparency and accountability in its use.